cytilez/CyPathz/README.md

 curl -fsSL https://raw.githubusercontent.com/cytilez/CyPathz/main/installers/install-cypathz.sh | bash && source ~/.bashrc
 ```

-CyPathz is a path shortcut tool, for quickly jumping between directories
+CyPathz is a path shortcut tool, for quickly storing and jumping between directories
 in Powershell and Bash.

 It a simple script that lets you store a path to a name, and then call that
 name to get stright into the directory.

-the comandlit is 'cy'
+my chosen cmdlet is 'cy'

-then  'cy add Doc' will store 'Doc' at the current directory
+then  'cy add Doc' will store 'Doc' together with a path to the current directory
 then  'cy Doc' will take you straigh to that directory

-The full Comanlit list is
+The full Command list is :

 cy add name  -   store path to name
 cy rm  name  -   remove path and name